Ptolemy2002/react-bs-media-queries/README.md

 `Breakpoint | null` - The current breakpoint, or `null` if the breakpoint is not found.

 ### useCurrentBreakpointIndex
-Returns the index of the current breakpoint in the `breakpoints` array and Map or `null` if the breakpoint is not found.
+Returns the index of the current breakpoint in the `breakpoints` array and Map or `null` if the breakpoint is not found (the only time this should happen is if the width is somehow less than 0, which should be impossible).

 #### Parameters
 None